 The coronavirus is both highly contagious and significantly more lethal than most common viruses.
 Remaining vigilant seems like the prudent choice.
 This includes paying attention to news stories like this one.
 There is no question that research needs to catch up.
 But, what’s the harm in choosing a different pain medication alternative for the time being?

 Perhaps, this would also be a good opportunity to consider migraine relief options that don’t include pain medication.
 For one such alternative, you can read more about the DATA Protocol, here.
-The 8-week course focuses on migraine trigger elimination.

 ** World Health Organization (WHO) Update March 19th, 2020